 This is something a lot of business leaders today hardly think about in the early going.
 With so many companies starting online, the process is basically less formal than it used to be.
 As a result, there are a lot of so-called businesses that are perfectly functional and even profitable, but which are more or less personal ventures in terms of structure.
 A business aiming to last and grow over time though needs a more formal foundation, which is why we’re taking a look at some of the most popular options.

 Far and away the simplest form of business — and the one closest to an informal personal venture — is a sole proprietorship.
 This is an arrangement whereby a single owner takes full responsibility of the business, such that he or she can run it and sell it at any time.
 The owner is also responsible for any debt or legal liability that may arise from the business, and will cover business income as part of his or her income tax.
+Some of the best states to start a sole proprietorship include Wyoming, South Dakota, Alaska, and Florida.
+As far as income tax is concerned, you can easily connect with a CPA or tax expert online without ever needing to leave your home in Miami, Pierre, Anchorage, or anywhere else in the United States.
 The advantages of a sole proprietorship are generally thought to be full control, a lack of corporate tax, and ease of setup.
 However, there are disadvantages also — namely that the owner is fully liable for business-related losses or legal issues.
 Additionally, a sole proprietorship can sometimes have a harder time raising capital from investors.

 Limited Liability Company